Quantum state of fields in $SU(\infty)$ Quantum Gravity ($SU(\infty)$-QGR): Introduction to

-It is demonstrated that as a whole this Universe is static and trivial, in the sense that any state can be transformed to another one by a $\suinf$ transformation under which observables are conserved, Nonetheless, quantum fluctuations, that is random application of $\hO \in \bm[\hm_U]$, lead to approximate blockization of its state and approximate division to subsystems according to the criteria defined in~\cite{sysdiv}.
-These blocks represent finite rank {\it internal} symmetries collectively called $G$.
+It is demonstrated~\cite{houriqmsymmgr} that as a whole this Universe is static and trivial, in the sense that any state can be transformed to another one by a $\suinf$ transformation under which observables are conserved, Nonetheless, quantum fluctuations, that is random application of $\hO \in \bm[\hm_U]$, lead to approximate fragmentation of its state, and thereby the Hilbert space $\hm_U$, and an approximate division to subsystems according to the criteria defined in~\cite{sysdiv}.

+We remind that the process of Hilbert space fragmentation of closed quantum systems to subsystems with their own symmetries and behaviour is observed in many condensed matter contexts, see e.g.~\cite{qmfragmentobs} and references therein.
+Indeed, this topic is currently under intensive theoretical~\cite{qmfragalgebra,qmfragsimul} and experimental~\cite{qmfragmentobs} investigation, and is reviewed in~\cite{qmfragrev,qmfragrev0}.
+Due to many-body nature of these systems and existence of a large number of degrees of freedom, dominance of long range electromagnetic interactions, and isolation of the whole system they can be considered as {\it mini-universes} which their Hilbert spaces represent $SU(N \rightarrow \infty)$ symmetry.
+Therefore, it is not unreasonable to assume that the Hilbert space $\hm_U$ of the whole Universe - the only truly isolated many-body quantum system - represents $\suinf$ symmetry and becomes fragmented to subsystems by random quantum fluctuations.

+The clustered and fragmented blocks n $\bm[\hm_U]$ represent finite rank {\it internal} symmetries, which we collectively call $G$.
 Moreover, the global $\suinf$ becomes the symmetry of their infinite dimensional environment consisting of other subsystems entangled to them.
 Hence, the Hilbert space of a subsystem represents $G \times \suinf$ symmetry.
 As a consequence, representations of $\suinf$ by subsystems become comparable, and a dimensionful area or length parameter is added to the list of parameters characterizing quantum state of subsystems.
 In addition, a subsystem can play the role of a quantum clock and define a relative time and dynamics \`a la Page and Wootters~\cite{qmtimepage,qmtimepage0}.
 Mutual entanglement of all subsystems, including the clock, with their environment ensures a synchronous relative variation and an arrow of time.